-Kabul explosions: 21 killed near American University
+Kabul explosions: 31 killed near Afghan parliament compound

 - Second blast happened after police arrived to help victims of the first, police say

-(CNN)Two car bombs exploded Tuesday on a road outside American University of Afghanistan in Kabul, killing at least 21 people and injuring 20 others, officials said.
+(CNN)Two suicide bombings targeted a van Tuesday carrying administrative staffers of the Afghan parliament in the capital of Kabul, killing at least 31 people and injuring others, officials said.

-The Taliban claim responsibility for the blasts in the country's capital, Taliban spokesman Zabiullah Mujahid said.
+The Taliban claimed responsibility for the blasts, which officials said happened on a road near the parliament compound and the private American University of Afghanistan in Kabul.

+Besides the 31 dead, 45 others were injured, said Saleem Rasooli, head of Kabul hospitals.
 Video distributed by Reuters showed numerous armed security personnel standing near the scene.

-The violence began when one car exploded near a minivan close to the university's gates; a second car exploded when police arrived to help victims, said Ahmad Wali, a Kabul district police chief.
+The violence began when a suicide attacker on foot detonated a bomb near the van, Afghan Interior Ministry spokesman Sediq Seddiqi said.
+The second blast came from a vehicle that exploded when police arrived to help victims, said Ahmad Wali, a Kabul district police chief.

-Mujahid said the Taliban were targeting members of the Afghanistan's intelligence agency.
+Taliban spokesman Zabiullah Mujahid said the Taliban were targeting members of the Afghanistan's intelligence agency.

 The blasts happened in the late afternoon on Darulaman Road, according to the university.

-The casualty figures came from Saleem Rasooli, head of Kabul hospitals.
+The university was at least indirectly affected by attacks and kidnappings by Taliban-linked insurgents last year.

+In August, two teachers -- an American and an Australian -- were abducted near the school.
+Days later, a rescue attempt by US Special Operations forces from SEAL Team 6 failed when the teachers were not found at the targeted location.

 The American University of Afghanistan opened in 2006.
 It's the only private, nonprofit, coed university in that country and has about 1,700 full- and part-time students.
 The school is regarded as a symbol of cooperation between Afghanistan and the United States.